Lola Ponce: Stardom (2001–present)

 Ponce released her debut album Inalcanzable in 2001, achieving a great success in Latin America.
 In 2002, she was cast as Esméralda in theatre musical Notre-Dame de Paris, which was shown in Verona, Italy, and Barcelona, Spain.
 Ponce recorded two songs for the musical soundtrack, "Ave Maria Pagana" and "Ali in Gabbia, Occhi Selvaggi", and made her breakthrough in Italy and Europe.
 In 2004, she released her first album in English, Fearless, and in 2005 performed her song "Sleep" in the revival part of the San Remo Festival.

 In 2008, she released third studio albums Il diario di Lola, which contains songs in Spanish, Italian and English.
 Ponce also won the 58th Sanremo Music Festival along with Giò Di Tonno and the song "Colpo di fulmine".
 The song reached number one at Italian Singles Chart.
 In 2010, Ponce appeared in several television series and films, and starred the stage adaptation of Alessandro Manzoni's novel The Betrothed.
 She also participated in Argentine version of Dancing with the Stars, Bailando por un sueño, and released her first compilation album Lola.

 Personal life

 Ponce dated Italian lawyer Manuel Malenotti for five years, from 2005 to 2010.

-She began a relationship with her co-star Aarón Díaz in 2012.
-The pair began dating after meeting on the set of the telenovela El Talisman.
+She began a relationship with her El Talismán co-star Aarón Díaz in 2012.
 They have two daughters: Erin (born February 2013) and Regina (born August 2014).
 The couple got married in June 2015, in a private ceremony held in Morocco.